ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork.md

 > **Note -**
 >
+> If you do not have a space defined you will be prompted to create one.
-> You may be prompted automatically to create a space if you do not have one defined.
-If not, follow the steps below.
+> Even if you have a space defined already, you way mant to create a new one for this lab following the steps below.
 >

 <img src="./media/Step2-image-02.png">